 Power Automate setup

-Microsoft Power Automate (previously Microsoft Flow) is available as part of Office 365 and allows you to connect over 300 data sources to automate your tasks and business processes.
+Microsoft Power Automate (previously Microsoft Flow) is available as part of Office 365 and allows you to connect over 300 data sources to automate repetitive business tasks and processes.

-Using the Snapforms + Power Automate integration you can securely and automatically pass your form response data or trigger an action on any of the services available on Microsoft Power Automate and trigger various actions based on your needs.
+Using the Snapforms + Power Automate integration, you can automatically send form responses to any of the apps or services available on Power Automate and trigger various actions based on your needs.

 - Outlook 365 mail or calendar

 - Local file storage

 Note: This feature is available in Snapforms’ Professional plan and above.

 If you’re on a lower plan, you can trial this feature for free for up to 14 days.
 To upgrade your plan, go to Account Settings > Usage & Plan.

 Firstly, you need to enable the Power Automate integration in your Snapforms account: